 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium, if owed, within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
-Chapter 9, Section 11 of this document tells how to make a complaint or you can call us at 844-637-4770 between 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-844-637-4770 (TTY 833-312-0044) between 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from

+April 1 through September 30.
 TTY users should call 1-833-312-0044.
 You must make your request no later than 60 days after the date your membership ends.